 Companies are waking up to the importance and urgency of diversity, rushing to pour money into diversity, equity, and inclusion initiatives and setting ambitious goals for their heads of HR and recruitment.

-Hiring for diversity is hard work for sure, but over time, a diverse workforce will attract diverse candidates and will make your job easier in the long run.
+Recruiting for diversity is hard work for sure, but over time, a diverse workforce will attract diverse candidates and will make your job easier in the long run.

 With that said, let’s dive into all the things you can do to recruit smart, skilled and diverse talent.